Hyperbolic times in Minkowski space: Hyperbolic geometry in relativity

 In this expository article, I present various aspects of hyperbolic time functions in the simple case of two-dimensional Minkowski space at a level suitable for an advanced course on special relativity.
+The guiding principle is that the hyperbola in Minkowski space is the analog of a circle in Euclidean space.
 The main objectives are to demonstrate the essential properties of such surfaces and to clarify misconceptions.
-Most of the discussion requires no more than a basic understanding of Minkowski space and coordinate transformations, but it is still sufficiently general to cover advanced topics.
-The calculations apply to black holes, cosmological horizons, and null infinity when we treat the space coordinate as the analog of the tortoise coordinate (see Sec.~\ref{sec:spatial_compactifications}).
+Most of the discussion requires no more than a basic understanding of Minkowski space and coordinate transformations.

 Our discussion starts in Sec.~\ref{sec:standard} with a quick introduction to Minkowski space and its compactification using Penrose coordinates—an essential tool for understanding the global causal structure of spacetimes.
 We consider the standard coordinates and their weaknesses in the context of the global causal structure of Minkowski space: the standard time coordinate in Minkowski space is degenerate at infinity.
 Time functions that respect time translation symmetry must approach null infinity to resolve the asymptotic coordinate singularity.
 In Sec.~\ref{sec:hyperbola}, we introduce spacelike hyperbolas as analogs of circles in Euclidean space.
 We clarify their global causal properties (\ref{sec:spacelike}), demonstrate their necessity for far-away observers (\ref{sec:snapshot}), and present a variational principle underlying their construction as solutions to the isoperimetric problem in Minkowski space (\ref{sec:maximal}).

-Section \ref{sec:time_functions} compares Milne time (\ref{sec:slicing}) and hyperbolic foliation (\ref{sec:foliation}), revealing that the analogy between the circle and the hyperbola is not helpful when constructing smooth time functions describing the asymptotic domain.
-The impact of the asymptotic coordinate singularity in Milne time is demonstrated in a simple wave equation.
-Global energy is conserved in standard time and Milne time but decays due to radiation to infinity in hyperbolic foliation (\ref{sec:energy}).
+Section \ref{sec:time_functions} compares Milne slicing (\ref{sec:slicing}) and hyperbolic foliation (\ref{sec:foliation}), revealing that the analogy between the circle and the hyperbola is misleading when constructing smooth time functions describing the asymptotic domain.
+The impact of the asymptotic coordinate singularity in Milne slicing is demonstrated on a simple wave equation in (\ref{sec:energy}.
+Global energy is conserved in standard time and Milne slicing but decays due to radiation to infinity in hyperbolic foliation.
+In Section \ref{sec:penrose_coordinates}, we revisit the construction of Penrose coordinates and recognize that they arise from a combination of Milne slicing and hyperbolic foliation.
+The paper ends with conclusions highlighting the importance of hyperboloidal time functions in relativity (\ref{sec:conclusions}).